About Us

 BNL Elite Boys AAU Program

-BNL Elite Boys AAU program is directed by Former Professional and DIII All American Irving Eggleston Jr. Coach Eggleston is the currently an Assistant MBB Coach at Brandeis University.
-Brandeis University competes in the prestigious UAA Conference.
+BNL Elite Boys AAU program is directed by Former Professional and DIII All American Irving Eggleston Jr. Coach Eggleston is the currently an Assistant MBB Coach at Rhode Island College.

 Register Today!